Entering the European market for black pepper

 Generally, good pepper should have a bulk density of 500–600g per litre.
 Low bulk density indicates a higher proportion of immature berries without kernel (so called ‘light berries’) and undeveloped berries (so called ‘pinheads’).
 Pepper should have at least 1.5% volatile oil (contributing to aroma) and 3% piperine (contributing to the pungent taste).

 - Cleanliness or purity: Pepper must be free from diseases, foreign matters, foreign odours, and any other disorders.
-The European Spice Association (ESA) proposes that the maximum presence of external matter should be below 1% of the weight for all spices.
+The ESA proposes that the maximum presence of external matter should be below 1% of the weight for all spices.
 The ASTA Cleanliness specification uses more criteria to determine the cleanliness of pepper such as the presence of dead insects, excreta, foreign matter, and peppercorns damaged by mould or insects.
 The Codex Standard also proposes a maximum presence of black peppercorns in white pepper and in green pepper.
 Furthermore, the standards set a maximum for the presence of light berries and pinheads of less than 2 mm in diameter.

 - Size of peppercorns: Whole pepper is sorted by size, which influences the price of the product.
 The most detailed sizing classification was developed by Indian pepper producers, who classify peppercorns in more than 10 categories.
 Most of the Indian quantities belong to several categories called ‘malabar’.
 Berries larger than 4 mm are classified into three categories called ‘Tellicherry’.
 The largest and most expensive category of berries larger than 4.75 mm is called ‘Tellicherry Garbled Special Extra Bold’ (TGSEB).
 TGSEB pepper must also have moisture lower than 10% (very often up to 7%) and it should be very clean.